backdrop-ops/backdrop-docker/README.md

-This README explains in plain language how to deploy Backdrop CMS inside a Docker container.
+This document explains how to deploy Backdrop CMS as a Docker container application.

-Later sections of this document explore what Docker is and also what Backdrop is.
+Later sections discuss what Docker is and what Backdrop is.

 # Table of Contents